I Am Saving Money on Fuel By Using Nitrogen in My RV Tires

 So what's wrong with using compressed air from a service station to keep your tires properly inflated?

-Compressed air that you get at a service station contains around 78% Nitrogen, 21% Oxygen and 1% other substances such as argon, carbon dioxide, neon, methane, helium, etc. Compressed air can also contain quite a bit of moisture depending on how well maintained the air compressor is that you are using.
+According to Nitrogen advocates, the compressed air that you get at a service station contains around 78% Nitrogen, 21% Oxygen and 1% other substances such as argon, carbon dioxide, neon, methane, helium, etc. Compressed air can also contain quite a bit of moisture depending on how well maintained the air compressor is that you are using.

 Oxygen and moisture have a greater reaction to heat and cold, so when you are going down the road your tire pressure will tend to fluctuate more.
-Oxygen molecules are relatively small and tend to permeate through the rubber of the tire, so even if your tires are properly maintained you are still losing air from them.
+Oxygen molecules are relatively small and tend to permeate through the rubber of the tire, so even if your tires

-The oxygen, moisture and other substances in compressed air can oxidize the rubber on the inside of the tire plus promote rust forming on the inside of the wheels which can create leaks as well as prematurely aging the tire compound.
+The oxygen, moisture, and other substances in compressed air can oxidize the rubber on the inside of the tire plus promote rust forming on the inside of the wheels which can create leaks as well as prematurely aging the tire compound.

-What are the advantages of using Nitrogen to fill your tires?1.
-Since Nitrogen molecules are larger than Oxygen molecules you will have less permeation of pressure through the tire compound.
-In other words the tires will maintain proper pressure for a longer period of time.
+1. Since Nitrogen molecules are larger than Oxygen molecules you will have less permeation of pressure through the tire compound.
+In other words, the tires will maintain proper pressure for a longer period of time.

-2. Since there is no oxygen or moisture in nitrogen the tires will not experience oxidation from the inside and the wheels will
+2. Since there is no oxygen or moisture in nitrogen the tires will not experience oxidation from the inside and the wheels will not be prone to rusting on the inside.

-3. Nitrogen is not as reactive to heat and cold as oxygen and moisture is, so the pressure fluctuations within the tires will be less while going down the road, so they will run cooler, be less prone to uneven tread wear which adds up to increased tire life.
+3. Nitrogen is not as reactive to heat and cold as oxygen and moisture are, so the pressure fluctuations within the tires will be less while going down the road, so they will run cooler, be less prone to uneven tread wear which adds up to increased tire life.

-The above reasons are why some large trucking companies and NASCAR use Nitrogen in their vehicles tires.
+The above reasons are why some large trucking companies and NASCAR use Nitrogen in their vehicle's tires.

-Disadvantages of using Nitrogen in your tires:There is a cost of around $10.00 per tire to fill them up with Nitrogen.
+There is a cost of around $10.00 per tire to fill them up with Nitrogen.
 Nitrogen is not readily available everywhere, although if you have a low tire you can use compressed air to top it off, but you will have contaminated the Nitrogen and will have to get the tire deflated and refilled with Nitrogen.

-The bottom line:Using Nitrogen in your tires can help you increase fuel mileage and reduce wear and tear on your RVs tires.
+As I said at the beginning of answering this question that I am sure that I have opened a can of worms.
+Using Nitrogen in your tires may help you increase fuel mileage and reduce wear and tear on your RVs tires.
 Although I cannot guarantee that everyone will get the same increase in mileage as you have experienced in your Tundra.
 Even if you use Nitrogen in your tires you still need to take the proper steps of maintaining proper tire pressure.

 I hope that this information has been helpful.